 JOTA-JOTI is an awesome event, but it can be complicated and challenging to run for both new and experienced leaders.
-We hope this guide helps you on your way to organise and run a successful, SAFE base, that works for your youth.
-Remember that every base is different as every group has different interest and needs.
+We hope this guide helps you organise and run a successful, SAFE base, that works for your youth.
+Remember that every base is different as every group has different interests and needs.

 While JOTA-JOTI is mainly radio and internet based, it doesn't preclude practical activities.
-For example, we have certainly seen many groups pair it with camping, hiking or any number of other outdoor activities.
+For example, we have seen many groups pair it with camping, hiking or any number of other outdoor activities.
 However, regardless of how you run it JOTA-JOTI bases still need the basics like most events.
 While this list may seem obvious, a good base will likely need to include:

-- An area to sleep, take breaks or tune-out from the buzz of JOTA-JOTI - Space and power to setup both the radio equipment and computers that is under cover, allows cables for radio antenna to run outside, without creating tripping hazards - Space away from equipment to stretch, move about, and play physical activities - Water, food, drinks, accompanied by reminders to eat and drink along with occasional screen breaks - Toilet locations are easily identifiable and known, particularly for younger kids - Lastly, we recommend that a base have some offline activities for when the airwaves are empty, or youth need to take a screen break (See our attached list for ideas (3))
+- An area to sleep, take breaks or tune-out from the buzz of JOTA-JOTI - Undercover space and power to setup both the radio equipment and computers and allows cables for radio antenna to run outside, without creating tripping hazards - Space away from equipment to stretch, move about, and play physical activities - Access and reminders to eat food and drink, along with take screen breaks - Toilet locations are easily identifiable and known, particularly for younger kids - Lastly, we recommend that a base have some offline activities for when the airwaves are empty, or youth need to take a screen break (see our attached list for ideas).

-Additional things to remember
+Additional Things to Remember